erroronline1/caro/readme.md

 # development
 * notifications in one file?
 1 request from service worker, 1 method, another for landing page
 * pending incorporations on landing page
-* toggle order state > from line 1111
 * revoke sample checks (audit)
 * permission to message user groups